shipsing/podman-desktop/website/docs/installation/windows-install/index.md

 #### Procedure: Enable the WSL feature

-1. To prepare your system, enable the WSL feature, without installing the default Ubuntu distribution of Linux.
+If your administrator has already enabled the WSL feature, you can skip the procedure.

-   Open the Command Prompt, and run:.
+1. Open the command prompt, and run the following command to enable the WSL feature without installing the default Ubuntu distribution of Linux.

    ```shell-session
    > wsl --update